Graduate Studies in Electrical and Computer Engineering

 Master of Science (M.S.) in Electrical and Computer Engineering

-The Master of Science (M.S.) in Electrical Engineering degree focuses on deepening your fundamental knowledge of electrical engineering and gaining professional skills and hand-on experiences useful for careers in industry, government or academia.
+The Master of Science (M.S.) in Electrical and Computer Engineering degree focuses on deepening your fundamental knowledge of electrical engineering and gaining professional skills and hand-on experiences useful for careers in industry, government or academia.
 Both thesis and non-thesis options are available.